-Sustainable Development Goal 4 and the privatisation of education
+Report on Sustainable Development Goal 4 and the growth of private actors in education

-The Special Rapporteur devotes her report to the 41st session of the Human Rights Council (June 2019) to the issue of implementation of the right to education and SDG 4 in the context of the growth of private actors in education
+In the report, the Special Rapporteur examines the implementation of the right to education and Sustainable Development Goal 4 in the context of the growth of private actors in education.

 She outlines the Abidjan Principles on the human rights obligations of States: to provide public education and to regulate private involvement in education.
 She recommends full implementation of these principles.

 She recalls that international human rights law requires States to provide free, quality, public education.
 Depending on their nature and aims, private actors may contribute to the realization of the right to education and offer educational alternatives, thus enhancing, for example, respect for cultural diversity.
 However, the persistent underfunding of public education and the rapid and unregulated growth of private, in particular commercial, actors in education, threaten the implementation of the right to education for all and Sustainable Development Goal 4.